Skip to main content

 local data, event = child:read(1024)

-Let's say "available data source" refers to stdout or stderr that has been set with Command.PIPED, or them both.
+"available data source" refers to stdout or stderr that has Command.PIPED set, or them both, the event indicates where the data comes from:

-• The data comes from stdout if event is 0.
+• Data comes from stdout, if event is 0.

-• The data comes from stderr if event is 1.
+• Data comes from stderr, if event is 1.

-• There's no data to read from both stdout and stderr, if event is 2.
+• No data to read from both stdout and stderr, if event is 2.

 local line, event = child:read_line()